OfficeDev/m365-msteams-northwind-app-samples/Labs/Labs-A/Lab-A01.md

 Try logging out and logging in; you should be able to view the orders for another user in your developer tenant who has an employee ID set to a Northwind employee ID.

+### Exercise 7: Examine the Application Code

+TO BE PROVIDED

+This exercise will point out highlights in the application code to show how to log into Azure AD, call the Microsoft Graph, and query the Northwind database.
+A Visual Studio Code tour will be provided to accompany this exercise.
+No code changes are made, so it's OK to skip it.
 ### Known issues

 The application does not implement paging for large data sets, so lists of orders etc. are limited to the first 10 results.